-- Pricey: Unless you’re an enterprise client, DataDome’s pricing is not really at the unaffordable end of the spectrum.
+- Pricey: Unless you’re an enterprise client, DataDome’s pricing is not really at the affordable end of the spectrum.

 When it comes to bot detection software, few companies can claim to be as confident as Arkose Labs.
-This bot detection service vendor even includes a commercial SLA guarantee against bot attacks as part of their service agreement.
+This bot detection service vendor even includes a commercial service level agreement (SLA) guarantee against bot attacks as part of its service agreement.

 The company says it can identify, block and monitor high-volume attacks, low and slow attacks, and even hybrid attacks that combine bots and human fraud farms to bypass your security checks.
-To do so, it doesn’t rely on static rules or even risk scoring, but rather on real-time intelligence, rich analytics, and step-up challenges to eliminate the ROI of bot fraud.
+To do so, it doesn’t rely on static rules or risk scoring but on real-time intelligence, rich analytics, and step-up challenges to eliminate the return on investment (ROI) of bot fraud.